-WeNR is the new tool for measuring the footprint of organizations’ information systems.
+WeNR is a new tool for measuring the footprint of organisations’ IT systems.

-This tool should allow any structure to understand where the impacts are and to measure their level of Sustainable IT maturity, based on the triptych People-Planet-Prosperity.
+This tool enables any type of organisation to analyse where the impacts are and to measure their level of Sustainable IT maturity, based on the triptych People-Planet-Prosperity.

 For this purpose, INR proposes an open access tool based on open and public data.

-This questionnaire allows you to take stock of your equipment, your data centers and their use, your use of the Cloud and to assess the maturity of your organization on Sustainable IT.
+This questionnaire allows you to evaluate your equipment, your data centers, your use of the Cloud and to assess the overall maturity of your organisation when it comes to Sustainable IT.